 Look for playgrounds or trampoline parks or anything where all ages are welcome to get moving!
 (Hello, FUN!)

 Your kids will be so happy to do something crazy exciting, and you get a super unique workout for the day, too!
+What a FUN way to sneak in exercise!

 Oh, and bonus?
 Your littles will ADORE seeing you getting involved with them, too. #winwinwin